mohammednazim007/Fix-JS-Problems/README.md

 # 💡 Tips for Writing Commit Messages:

-1. docker images // check the docker images that are currently running
+1. docker images //check the docker images that are currently running

-2. docker ps // To display the running docker containers
+2. docker ps //To display the running docker containers

-3. docker ps -a // To display all the docker containers
+3. docker ps -a //To display all the docker containers

-4. docker build -t create-name . // To create a new docker image with a specific name
+4. docker build -t create-name . //To create a new docker image with a specific name

-5. docker build -t create-name:v1 . //
+5. docker build -t create-name:v1 . //To create a new docker image with a specific name and version

-6. docker run -p 8080:8080 image-name // To run a docker image in a container
+6. docker run -p 8080:8080 image-name //To run a docker image in a container

-7. docker run -it 4d722a10e4b3 // To run a docker image in an interactive terminal
+7. docker run -it 4d722a10e4b3 //To run a docker image in an interactive terminal

-8. docker container stop 6412c863db20 // To stop a running docker container
+8. docker container stop 6412c863db20 //To stop a running docker container

-9. docker container start 6412c863db20 // To start a stopped docker container
+9. docker container start 6412c863db20 //To start a stopped docker container

-10. docker rmi image-name // To remove a docker image
+10. docker rmi image-name //To remove a docker image

+11. docker rmi node-app:v1 //To remove a specific docker image

-11. docker rm container-id // To remove a docker container
+12. docker rm container-id //To remove a docker container

-12. docker image ls // To list all the docker images
+13. docker image ls //To list all the docker images

-13. docker container ls // To list all the docker containers
+14. docker container ls // To list all the docker containers

-14. docker container ls -a // To list all the docker containers including stopped ones
+15. docker container ls -a //To list all the docker containers including stopped ones